nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * implements its functionality using a concrete `{Component Name}Manager` class (which follows the corresponding API `interface` mentioned in the previous point).

 For example, the `Logic` component defines its API in the `Logic.java` interface and implements its functionality using the `LogicManager.java` class which follows the `Logic` interface.
-Other components interact with a given component through its interface rather than the concrete class (reason: to prevent outside component's being coupled to the implementation of a component), as illustrated in the (partial) class diagram below.
+Other components interact with a given component through its interface rather than the concrete class _(reason: to prevent outside component's being coupled to the implementation of a component)_, as illustrated in the (partial) class diagram below.

 <puml src="diagrams/ComponentManagers.puml" width="300"></puml>

+<br><br>

 The sections below give more details of each component.